-Dr. Nahkur has appeared with orchestras in the U.S., Canada, Costa Rica, Estonia, Sweden, and Germany and performed at major concert venues such as Symphony Hall (Boston, MA), Theatre of Markopoulo Mesogaias (Greece), Meyerson Symphony Center (Dallas, TX), Vienna Konzerthaus (Austria), Amsterdam Concertgebouw (the Netherlands), Steinway Halls (New York, NY and Ft.
-Worth, TX), Hannes Reimann Hall (Switzerland), Theatre of Eden (Italy), Melartin Hall (Finland), Casa de la Cultura de Reynosa (Mexico), George Weston Hall (Canada), National Theatre (Costa Rica), and Rose Wagner Performing Arts Center (Salt Lake City, UT).
+Dr. Nahkur has appeared with orchestras in the U.S., Canada, Costa Rica, Estonia, Sweden, and Germany and performed at major concert venues such as Symphony Hall (Boston, MA), Theatre of Markopoulo Mesogaias (Greece), Meyerson Symphony Center (Dallas, TX), Vienna Konzerthaus (Austria), Amsterdam Concertgebouw (the Netherlands), Steinway Halls (New York, Fort Worth, Dallas), Hannes Reimann Hall (Switzerland), Theatre of Eden (Italy), Melartin Hall (Finland), Reynosa Hall (Mexico), George Weston Hall (Canada), National Theatre (Costa Rica), and Rose Wagner Performing Arts Center (Salt Lake City, UT).

 International festivals and conferences at which Nahkur has appeared include The International Holland Music Sessions (The Netherlands); St. Andrew’s International Summer Festival (Canada); Reynosa International Piano Festival (Mexico); “Klaver” International Piano Festival (Estonia); and the Aspen Music Festival, TCU Cliburn International Piano Institute, TCU/Liszt International Academy Festival, Piano Texas International Academy & Festival, and West Chester International Piano Institute (U.S.).

-Dr. Nahkur’s accolades include winning First Prize in the Estonian National Piano Competition and Yamaha Foundation National Competition in Estonia.
-He was National Winner of the Eurovision International Competition for Musicians in Austria, Special Prize winner in the Tchaikovsky International Piano Competition (Russia), and recipient of the Harold Von Mickwitz Prize (U.S.), Golden Medal of Merit (Canada), Diplomat of Nation Certificate of Merit (Estonia), and Kawai Medallion Educator Award (USA).
+Dr. Nahkur’s accolades include winning First Prize in the Yamaha Foundation National Competition and Estonian National Piano Competition in Estonia.
+He was Special Prize winner in the Tchaikovsky International Piano Competition (Russia), National Winner of the Eurovision International Competition in Austria, and recipient of the Harold Von Mickwitz Prize (U.S.), Golden Medal of Merit (Canada), Diplomat of Nation Certificate of Merit (Estonia), and Kawai Medallion Educator Award (USA).
 Dr. Nahkur has also won top prizes at international piano competitions in the U.S., Greece, Italy, and Canada.